43 Geography Trivia Questions [With Answers]

 Answer: Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu, a hill in New Zealand with an 85-letter Māori name.

-Why it stumps people: The name translates roughly to “The summit where Tamatea, the man with the big knees, the slider, climber of mountains, the land-swallower who travelled about, played his kōauau to his loved one.”
-It appears on official New Zealand maps and road signs.
-Bangkok’s full ceremonial name is longer (168 characters), but it’s multiple words and rarely used.
+Why it trips people: The name translates roughly to “The summit where Tamatea, the man with the big knees, the slider, climber of mountains, the land-swallower who travelled about, played his kōauau to his loved one.”
+It shows up on official New Zealand maps and road signs.
+Bangkok’s full ceremonial name runs longer (168 characters), but it’s multiple words and barely used.

 How to Use These Geography Trivia Questions

-The best quiz nights work like a world tour.
-Start with countries and capitals as a warm-up round, move through physical geography and borders, and finish with world records as the grand finale.
-LearnClash organizes geography trivia questions the same way, matching difficulty to your skill level through spaced repetition that locks answers into long-term memory.
+The best quiz nights run like a world tour.
+Open with countries and capitals as the warm-up round, work through physical geography and borders, then close on world records.
+LearnClash sorts geography trivia the same way, matching difficulty to your skill level through spaced repetition that locks answers into long-term memory.

-For solo practice, LearnClash uses spaced repetition to schedule questions at increasing intervals based on your accuracy.
+For solo practice, LearnClash uses spaced repetition to schedule questions at widening intervals based on your accuracy.
 Miss a borders question today, and it reappears in 7 days.
 Get it right three times running, and the question exits the review pool.
-Each round takes 3 minutes, and the same technique used in medical education turns casual geography knowledge into permanent memory.
+Each round takes 3 minutes.
+It’s the same technique medical schools lean on, and it turns casual geography knowledge into permanent memory.

 “Retrieval practice produces more learning than elaborative studying with concept mapping.” — Karpicke & Blunt, Science (2011)